Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Methods

-\myparagraph{Representative contraction and contraction broadcast} Having initialized the representatives via pooling the input tokens and extracted those satisfying the constraints of \eqref{eq:CoCa} via MSCA, we move on to taking a gradient descent step on the objective of \eqref{eq:CoCa}:
+{\mcc \myparagraph{Representative contraction and contraction broadcast}} To derive the attention mechanism, following \cite{Yu:NIPS2023-CRATE}, we focus on optimizing the compression term via a gradient descent step.
+Given that the extracted representatives satisfy the inequality constraints, we perform a gradient descent step on the compression term of the objective in \eqref{eq:CoCa} with respect to the input tokens as follows:

-where $\eta$ denotes the original step size of the gradient descent update, and the step-size $\kappa$ is introduced to absorb the gradient coefficient for notational simplicity.
-The contraction term in \eqref{eq:CBSA-ori} is named so because it is proportional to the gradient of the representatives’ coding rate with respect to themselves, which specifies the contraction direction (abbreviated as contractions) of them.
-The broadcast term in \eqref{eq:CBSA-ori}, an $m \times N$ matrix encoding the linear relationships between representatives and input tokens, serves to broadcast the contractions back to all input tokens.
+in which the step size parameter $\kappa$ is also learnable in our implementation.
+One can verify that the contraction term in \eqref{eq:CBSA-ori} is proportional to the gradient of the compression term in \eqref{eq:CoCa} with respect to the representatives.
+Hence, we refer to this formula as a \emph{Contract-and-Broadcast Self-Attention} (CBSA), reflecting that: a) the contraction term gives the contracting directions of the representatives (hereafter referred to as contractions); and b) the broadcast term, which reuses the attention matrix in \eqref{eq:cross-attn}, broadcasts the contractions back to all input tokens.

-To reduce the computational overhead of the contraction step, we adopt \cite[Approximation 4]{Yu:NIPS2023-CRATE}, which replaces the matrix inverse with a Gram matrix followed by a softmax (i.e., an attention matrix), yielding the CBSA operator implemented in our Transformer models:\footnote{ Note that the scaling factor and possible sign inversion introduced by this approximation are absorbed by $\kappa$ again, which is implemented as a learnable parameter in the model.}
+\myparagraph{Contraction via self-attention} To avoid computing the expensive matrix inverse in \eqref{eq:CBSA-ori}, similar to \cite{Yu:NIPS2023-CRATE}, we approximate it by a Gram matrix and a softmax function (\ie, an attention matrix):\footnote{ The scaling factor and sign inversion~\cite{Hu:NIPS2024} introduced by this approximation are absorbed into the learnable step size $\kappa$ for notational simplicity.}